-Double Click, Google Adwords & Google Analytics, Bing
+Double Click, Google Ads & Google Analytics, Bing

 These services provide target display advertising to users that have previously visited our website and shown interesting in our products and services.
 Technical, usage and profile data is used but no identity or contact data is used in this process.
 Users can opt out of processing in this way by blocking cookies.

 They are also necessary for our legitimate interests (to define customer types and serve relevant messaging to users that are interested in our products & services).

 Facebook, LinkedIn, Twitter, Instagram

 We use the technical, usage and profile data from these social networks to measure interactions with, and how you share our content on social networks.
 This is necessary for our legitimate interests (to allow users to click through to, follow and like, or share our content on social media).

 Data is collected by social media platforms when users use their share, like and follow buttons.
 For access to this information, or to opt out, users can adjust their account settings on the relevant platforms.